burger

 Preamble

-• The use of authenticated SMTP for sending e-mails from your applications has many advantages compared to the standard non-authenticated PHP mail() function:
+• Using an authenticated SMTP server to send emails from your applications has many advantages over the standard non-authenticated PHP mail() function:

 • enhanced security,